jwchau/SayAgain/README.md

 ### Prerequisites

-* No prerequisites, the game is self contained.
+* Recommended to be played on 1920x1080 Resolution
-* Meant to be played on 1920x1080 Resolution
+* No other prerequisites, the game is self contained.

 ### Let's take a look